datadesk/python-elections/source/index.rst

 A working example
 -----------------

-Let’s say the GOP is hold­ing its caucuses in Iowa, and your news or­gan­iz­a­tion bought ac­cess to the AP’s FTP ser­vice.
+Let’s say, hypothetically, that the United States is electing a president for the next four years, and your news or­gan­iz­a­tion bought ac­cess to the AP’s FTP ser­vice for California results.
 Your boss wants you to write a simple wid­get that will sit on the homepage and out­put live res­ults.
-All you need are the can­did­ate names, their vote totals and per­cent­ages, the num­ber of pre­cincts re­port­ing, the num­ber of del­eg­ates won and wheth­er the AP has called a win­ner yet.
+All you need are the can­did­ate names, their vote totals and per­cent­ages, the num­ber of pre­cincts re­port­ing and wheth­er the AP has called a win­ner yet.
 How do you feed it?
 Here's how.

 .. code-block:: python